ROCm/HIP/docs/faq.rst

 have to perform complex transformations, especially when it comes to templates or other C++ features in kernels.

+An overview over the different syntaxes can be seen `:doc:here<reference/terms>`.

 Can I install both CUDA and ROCm on the same machine?
 -----------------------------------------------------